Performance Capture Software | What Is Performance Capture? | Autodesk

 Learn the technologies associated with recording performance-capture data and then how to import and work with that data in Autodesk 3ds Max to animate a biped character.

-Then, through performance-capture software, animators (US site) and game producers can map the actor’s performance onto 3D-modelled characters, resulting in the highest level of realism from CGI characters.
+Then, through performance-capture software, animators and game producers can map the actor’s performance onto 3D-modeled characters, resulting in the highest level of realism from CGI characters.

 Motion capture records the major body movements of an actor or stunt performer through mocap suits or special camera techniques.
 That data is transferred to a rigged 3D character model.